adedotun-a/COMP-3430-Assignment-1/README.md

-# COMP 3430 - Assignment 1
+# COMP 3430 - Assignment 1 Adedotun Adeyemo 7784807

-## Adedotun Adeyemo 7784807
+## Readme

+### How to compile

+---

+cd to the directory of the submission and run the command "make"

-### Readme
+### How to run

+---

+Use the command "./assignment1 x y" where x is the total number of threads/processes and y is the number of conccurrent threads/processes

+alternatively if the x and y values are missing the user is prompted to input them.

 ### Hypothesis

+---
-Threads were faster than processes as I expected in my hypothesis.

-Reason: The reason is that a process has to copy a lot of data from the parent process and this spends a lot of resources and memory.
-Whereas, in the case of a thread very little copying of data happens.
-This makes threads faster than processes.
+Threads should run faster than processes as a process has to copy the data from the parent process and this would take some resources and memory to acomplish.
+While on the other hand a threadonly needs the function it needs to run.

-Conclusion: Keeping in view the data from table.txt we can clearly see that threads are faster than processes.
+### Design Choices

+---

+The code is designed to run the first batch of y processes or threads first, then it will check if one of those threads of the current batch are complete so another processes or thread can be added to that batch.
+For the threads a list of the currently running threads is kept,